Protect Our Beautiful County

 We helped to organize support for the approval of the nonprofit, Monterey Bay Community Power, which has greatly increased the use of renewable energy in the Monterey Bay region.
 This nonprofit has extended its service to include San Luis Obispo and Santa Barbara counties and is now called Central Coast Community Power.

-We passed in 2014 an initiative (Measure J) to stop fracking and other dangerous oil drilling methods in our county.
+We educated voters about initiative (Measure J) to stop fracking and other dangerous oil drilling in our county.

 In 2013, the Supervisors negotiated with the local oil industry and adopted some weak regulations regarding drilling.